WDC/WDTRO Liaison Meeting No. 99

 Update on rechargeable repairs process (Kathryn Irvine)- update on amount of repairs recharged to tenants and amount collected distributed ahead of meeting

-The revised rechargeable policy was introduced to ensure there was consistent recharge processes in place and to ensure staff identified them when required.
+The revised rechargeable policy was introduced to ensure there were consistent recharge processes in place and to ensure staff identified them when required.
 Invoices are now being consistently raised and bills going out in real time so there are no delays.

 Payment recovery rates are still low – 926 invoices raised totally £345,116 but only £21,637 collected so far.
 All bills now go out with full details and Martin Feeney has been tasked with ensuring that the CAS team do input bills correctly.